 But all isn’t lost.
 Here are a few things that can help.

 Heads up, this won’t work if you’re conked out by 10PM and your partner stays up until 3AM.
-But if your bedtimes differ by an hour or so, you might be able to meet halfway.
+But if your bedtimes differ by an hour or so, you might be able to meet halfway so you both fall asleep quickly at the roughly same bedtime.
 Over the course of a week, shift your bedtime by 10 minutes, until you’re staying up half an hour later and they’re going to bed half an hour earlier (or vice versa).

 Plenty of couples with mismatched sleep schedules swear by it.
 Separate bedrooms might feel cold, but if it helps you and your partner get the sleep you each need, the time you spend together while awake will likely be happier.
 The one caveat?
 You’ve still got to carve out time for each other.

 Whether it’s late at night or early in the morning, try to maintain an awareness that your partner is sleeping—and try not to disturb them.
-Wear headphones instead of cranking up the music, and install a nightlight in your room so you can climb into bed without turning on the lights (or crashing into anything in the dark).
+Wear headphones and install a nightlight in your room so you can climb into bed without turning on the lights (or crashing into anything in the dark).

 And if you get up first, make sure you save some of the coffee for them.